vinayak-mehta/Ranker/README.md

 Ranker
 ======

-Script used to generate list of teams selected for ACM-ICPC Kharagpur Site Onsite Round.
+Code used to generate list of teams selected for ACM-ICPC Kharagpur Site Onsite Round.

 How to Build:
 <pre>